opendp/opendp/docs/source/user/supporting-elements.rst

 Overview
 --------

-This document builds on the :ref:`core-structures` documentation to expand on the constituent pieces of Measurements and Transformations.
+This section builds on the :ref:`core-structures` documentation to expand on the constituent pieces of Measurements and Transformations.

 .. _functions: